 Bid too high, and you risk losing clients to your competitors; bid too low, and you risk losing big and lowering the perceived value of your work.
 Accurate estimates are the key to winning bids.
 In order to build accurate estimates, you need to start with precise measurements.

-In order to properly estimate landscaping jobs, you need to have a thorough understanding of the scope of the work being estimated as it relates to the project as a whole.
+In order to quickly & accurately estimate landscaping jobs, you need to have a thorough understanding of the scope of the work you’ll estimated as it relates to the project as a whole.

 Visit the site first, preferably with the client present, and have a walk-through of the property.
 Get a thorough understanding of the property and ask as many questions as you can.
 What are the services needed, does the client have any special requests, what type of materials are required, etc.

 Ensure efficiency by establishing a framework for your site analyses.
 While surveying a site, answer these questions:

 - Who is the owner/client?